 Students arriving late but before the halfway mark will enter the Test Center and use the remaining time of the test period.
-No additional time will be granted unless the student can prove an extenuating circumstance (in which case the student should report to AAS).
+No additional time will be granted unless the student can prove an extenuating circumstance to the Assistant Dean for Didactic Education.

 Students arriving after the halfway mark should report to the proctor outside the exam room.
-If no student has left the test center the student may be instructed to enter and utilize the remaining time.
-If students have left the test center the student will be directed to Academic Administrative Services (AAS).
+If no students have left the test center the student may be instructed to enter and utilize the remaining time.
+If students have left the test center the late arriving student will be directed to the Assistant Dean for Didactic Education for determination of when the student will take the exam and if a fee will be assessed.

-If the student notified AAS of late arrival due to extenuating circumstances (pending approval of the Assistant Dean for Didactic Education or the Associate Dean for Education), the student may be given the full time to take the exam in AAS with no penalty or may need to schedule a make-up exam with no penalty.
+If the student notified the Assistant Dean for Didactic Education of late arrival due to a documentable extenuating circumstances ahead of time, the student may (at the discretion of the Assistant Dean for Didactic Education) be given the full time to take the exam in the Academic Administration area with no penalty or may need to schedule a make-up exam with no penalty.

-If the student misses the exam entirely and cannot provide supporting documentation/evidence for an excused absence, then it is deemed unexcused.
+If the student misses the exam entirely and cannot provide supporting documentation/evidence for an excused absence, or the student did not fill out the Absences App prior to the exam, then it is deemed unexcused.
 For the first offense a make-up exam will be granted with a fee of \$300.
 No grade penalty is applied for the first offense.
-For a subsequent offense(s) within a given academic year, a make-up exam will be granted but the student will incur \$300 fee as well as a grade penalty (65% maximum allowed credit).
+For any subsequent offense, a make-up exam will be granted but the student will incur \$300 fee as well as a grade penalty (65% maximum allowed credit).
 The \$300 make-up exam fee is intended for unexcused/unplanned missed exams.